امکانسنجی معامله داراییهای دیجیتال در بستر متاورس؛ کاوشی در شبهه غرری بودن آن

 First, regarding the nature and legitimacy of digital assets, the study finds that while metaverse items—such as virtual land, non-fungible tokens (NFTs), and other intangible commodities—lack physical existence, they can nonetheless be recognized as valid subject matters of sale.
 This recognition arises from their measurable and demonstrable value in virtual marketplaces, where supply and demand mirror real-world economic dynamics.
 The intangible characteristics of these assets do not, by themselves, introduce prohibitive levels of Gharar.
 Instead, proper identification of each asset’s essential features—e.g., ownership rights, distinctiveness, and utility—plays a decisive role in mitigating ambiguity and establishing a valid basis for transactions.

 Second, the study’s findings highlight the importance of transparency technologies, such as blockchain, in minimizing uncertainty.
 Blockchain’s distributed ledger technology ensures verifiability and traceability, thereby reducing the likelihood of hidden defects and undisclosed risks.
 By creating a tamper-proof record of each transaction, the contracting parties gain clarity and confidence that align with the Shari’ah requirement to eliminate hidden elements of uncertainty.
-In this regard, the principle of “Nafi al-Gharar” (prohibition of ambiguity) can be satisfied when essential information about the asset’s attributes, provenance, and ownership details is readily available and verifiable.
+In this regard, the principle of “Nafi al-Gharar” (no-harm principle) can be satisfied when essential information about the asset’s attributes, provenance, and ownership details is readily available and verifiable.

 Third, custom [‘Urf] and community recognition play pivotal roles in reducing ambiguity.
 As the study shows, rational individuals—through widespread social and economic practices—have come to accept certain digital assets as possessing real and quantifiable value.
 By acknowledging these assets as tradeable commodities, the metaverse community effectively sets a standard of transparency and uniform expectations, a concept aligned with Islamic jurisprudential teachings that emphasize communal consensus.
 Moreover, the “rule of Ibahah” (permissibility) reinforces that any new form of transaction not explicitly forbidden by textual evidence remains permissible, thus validating the buying, selling, and exchanging of metaverse commodities.